vdmpeniel/stage3-module1-task/README.md

 - [x] _title_ field should have length of value from 5 to 30.
 - [x] _content_ field should have length of value from 5 to 255.
 - [x] _createdDate_, _lastUpdatedDate_ – have [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.
 Example: 2018-08-29T06:12:15.156.
 More discussion here: [stackoverflow: how to get iso 8601](https://stackoverflow.com/questions/3914404/how-to-get-current-moment-in-iso-8601-format-with-date-hour-and-minute).
-- [x] _authorId_ should be mapped to the author datasource.
+- [x] _authorId_ should be mapped to the authorModel datasource.

 The data source should be generated automatically at runtime and saved in array datasource by reading files from the resources folder in the repository module (database emulation).

-For example: author.txt, content.txt which should contain the required data.
+For example: authorModel.txt, content.txt which should contain the required data.

 * __Operations__